aornota/bridge/src/md/3000 Uncontested auctions/3100 Standard opening bids/3110 1NT opening bid/- 1NT opening bid -.md

 > {| s:QJ2 h:J82 d:QJ63 c:KQ5 --shape --hcp |}

-A {1NT} opening hand with a 5-card major:
+A balanced hand with 14 HCP and a 5-card major that should be opened {1NT}:

 > {| s:AT h:KJ965 d:AT2 c:Q98 --shape --hcp |}